JeniaD/newcpp/DOCUMENTATION.md

 <hr>

 # Conclusion
-Those code can work, if will be included `newcpp`.
-If you need to use this library, you can copy `newcpp` into project, or, the main libraryes are stored.
-Second case is nice, if you need to use this in different projects.
+To use this library, you could include it to your code.
+First, to do this, you need to download it either to your project, or where all your libraryes are stored.
 ```C++
 #include<newcpp>
 ```
 C++ `newcpp` library documentation.
-License needs to be in the "LICENSE" file.
+License should be in the "LICENSE" file.